abhinavsingh/proxy.py/README.md

 2. `remote` server MUST be configured to proxy HTTP(s) requests through the forwarded port number e.g. `:8900`.
    - `remote` and `localhost` ports CAN be same e.g. `:8899`.
-   - `:8900` is chosen in ascii art for differentiation purposes.
+   - `:8900` is chosen in the above ascii art for differentiation purposes.

 ### Try it